 If the truck was missing a guard or wasn’t the appropriate height, this could factor into a claim.
 Although it might not have prevented an accident, it may have avoided the severe or fatal injuries suffered.

 It’s critical for a victim to secure legal counsel if a truck crash resulted in serious injuries.
 The same is true for the family if they lost a loved one in an accident.
 A claim can address the financial, physical and emotional losses suffered.
-An attorney at Julie Johnson Law can help with establishing fault and collecting the evidence necessary, so begin your truck accident claim now: 214-290-8001.
+An attorney at the Law Office of Julie Johnson can help with establishing fault and collecting the evidence necessary, so begin your truck accident claim now: 214-290-8001.